-CE-approved medical device
+Integrating with a medical device

-The ECG Parser is is not a complete diagnostic software, neither is it intended for real-time applications, nor for interpretation of life-threatening cardiac diseases.
+The ECG Parser is is not a complete diagnostic software, neither is it intended for real-time applications, nor for interpretation of all life-threatening cardiac diseases.

-- ECG categorisation
+- ECG categorization

-- ECG prioritisation
+- ECG prioritization

 - ECG screening, in particular screening for atrial fibrillation (AF)